dog at vet

 Does My Dog Have A Weight Problem?
 7 Common Questions Answered By Goodvets Streeterville

 I am honored to have chatted with Dr. Knox over at GoodVets Streeterville about some of these concerns.
-She helped answer 7 most frequent questions about pet nutrition and weight that can improve the quality of life for your pets.
+She helped answer the 7 most frequent questions about pet nutrition and weight that can improve the quality of life for your pets.
+Stay tuned, as she reveals an amazing new pet service offered that is ONLY available at GoodVets!

-#1 How Do I Know What To Feed My Dog For A Healthy Weight?
+How Do I Know What To Feed My Dog For A Healthy Weight?

-As you might imagine, there is no one-food-fit-all type of product, and each dog needs to be evaluated individually to determine the best diet for them.
-That is why Dr. Knox highly recommends setting up a meeting with your preferred veterinarian to determine what your dog’s diet should look like.
-All veterinarians are educated on best practices for dog nutrition.
+As you might imagine, there is no one-size-fits-all type of product, as every dog has different dietary and medical needs.
+Dr. Knox highly recommends setting up a meeting with your preferred veterinarian to determine what your dog’s diet should look like.
+A few details your vet will take into consideration is your dog’s:

 • Age